May 5, 2023

 🔚 Conclusion

-Is it designing and creating products using sustainable textiles and fabrics?
+Is it creating products using sustainable textiles and fabrics?

-Or, communicating better with vendors to create products that have less mistakes and are therefore less likely to be destroyed?
+Maybe it's communicating better with vendors to create products with fewer mistakes and less likelihood of being destroyed?

-Therefore we have a responsibility as consumers to vote with our wallets are consume less products, that last longer from sustainable brands we can afford.
+As consumers, we have a responsibility to lead brands to vote with our wallets and consume fewer products that last longer from sustainable brands we can afford.

-Because it doesn’t matter if the chicken or the egg came first.
+This is important because it doesn't matter which came first, the chicken or the egg.

 You might also like